Move Forward Guide

 - Pain, numbness, tingling, or weakness in your arms and shoulders, legs, or trunk

-- Occasionally, problems with bowel or bladder function
+- Occasional problems with bowel or bladder function

-If you have spinal stenosis in the neck, you may have weakness, numbess, and pain in the arms and often in the legs, depending on which nerves are affected.
-You might not have any pain in the neck itself.
+If you have spinal stenosis in the neck (cervical spinal stenosis), you may have weakness, numbness, and pain in one or both arms and often in the legs, depending on which nerves are affected.
+You may or may not have pain in the neck itself.

-If you have spinal stenosis in the low back (lumbar spinal stenosis), you might have pain, numbness, and weakness in the low back and legs, but not in the arms.
-Your symptoms might get worse with walking and improve with sitting.
+If you have spinal stenosis in the low back (lumbar spinal stenosis), you may have pain, numbness, and weakness in the low back and one or both legs, but not in the arms.
+Your symptoms may get worse with walking and improve with sitting.

 How Is It Diagnosed?